Water Power Energy and Economic Analysis

 NREL's marine energy and hydropower researchers provide water power stakeholders with a variety of tools to quantify the economic impact of technology innovations and economic feasibility studies.
 These analyses have been used to focus technology development pathways and highlight near-term economic opportunities for water power technology developers.

-Our techno-economic modeling and analysis staff is integrated with hydrodynamic modeling, grid integration, resource characterization, and hardware validation/characterization staff, as well as other renewable technology researchers, to ensure that the most appropriate models and simulation techniques are leveraged for analyses.
+Our techno-economic modeling and analysis staff is integrated with hydrodynamic modeling, grid integration, resource characterization, and hardware validation/characterization staff as well as other renewable technology researchers to ensure that the most appropriate models and simulation techniques are leveraged for analyses.

 Ongoing research focuses on strengthening data availability and accuracy of cost and performance models for all water power technologies.
-NREL is continuously expanding its capabilities to better represent the initial capital investments required, installation and balance-of-station costs, impact of operational strategies, maintenance costs, and advances in technologies throughout the system.
+NREL is continuously expanding its capabilities to better represent the initial capital investments required, installation and balance-of-station costs, impacts of operational strategies, maintenance costs, and advances in technologies throughout the system.

 - Tool creation